bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 Since the .NET 5 release of Blazor, it has been possible to import JavaScript modules directly from components.
 This is supported by bUnit's JSInterop through the `SetupModule` methods, that sets up calls to `InvokeAsync<IJSObjectReference>`.

-The `SetupModule` methods return a module JSInterop, that can be configured to handle the any JavaScript calls using the `Setup` and `SetupVoid` methods.
+The `SetupModule` methods return a module JSInterop, which can be configured to handle JavaScript calls using the `Setup` and `SetupVoid` methods.
 For example, to configure bUnit's JSInterop to handle an import of the JavaScript module `hello.js`, and a call to the function `world()` in that model, do the following:

 ```csharp
 using var ctx = new TestContext();